yenwhiteoath/whiteoath/content/posts/computing_ecosystem_literacy.md

 The workflow for making changes to a repository that multiple people or agents are actively working on involves using Git branches.
 Pull the latest changes, then:

-1. Run `git checkout -b "<new branch name>"` to create a new branch and check it out.
+1. Run `git checkout -b "<new branch name>"` to create a new branch and checkout on it.
 2. Add commits to this branch in the usual way with `git add` and `git commit`, and optionally use `git push`.
-3. Merge these commits back into the main tree by checking it out with `git checkout main`, pulling the latest changes, and then running `git merge "<branch name>"`.
+3. Merge these commits back into the main tree by going back to it with `git checkout main`, pulling the latest changes, and then running `git merge "<branch name>"`.

 The working tree might have diverged since you created your branch, but that won't necessarily be a problem.
 If it has diverged *and* the same parts of the same files were changed both in the working tree and in your branch, Git will guide you through resolving the merge conflicts.